vivienbo/openhab-addons/bundles/org.openhab.binding.tradfri/README.md

 * a `fan_mode` and `fan_speed`, which allows for control and reading of the speed.
 * a `disable_led` and `lock_button`, to disabled the LED's or lock the button on the physical device.
 * a `air_quality_pm25` and `air_quality_rating`, which reads the particulate matter 2.5μm and corresponding indication of air quality.
+* a `filter_check_next` and `filter_check_alarm`, which represents the remaining number of minutes until next filter check and whether it is time to do the filter check now.
+Filter check must be completed through the TRÅDFRI app.

 Refer to the matrix above.